 My favorite options

-I haven’t tried to make my own pasta, because following a diet and prepare by myself most of my meals by it’s already challenging.
+I haven’t tried to make my own pasta, because following a diet and preparing most of my meals is already challenging.

 As mentioned above, I am not a fan of shirataki, zoodles, or any other based-vegetable fake pasta.